EonEnglish/Eon-English-App/README.md

 <br>

 ## About The Project
+The Eon English App serves as a bridge between classroom learning and practical application, empowering students to achieve their educational goals with ease.

-The Eon English App is designed to support Eon students in their learning journey by providing a seamless way to access and complete their homework.
+The app is designed to support Eon students in their learning journey by providing a seamless way to access and complete their homework.
 This app complements the concepts taught during tutor sessions, enabling students to practice and reinforce their learning.

 Key Features: